Maximally entangled state can be a mixed state: Mixed maximally entangled state

-Therefore, a $d\times d'$ $(d'\geq2d)$ bipartite mixed state $\rho$ is maximally entangled if and only if it has the form Eq. (\ref{mix}).
+Therefore, a bipartite mixed state $\rho$ is maximally entangled if and only if it has the form Eq. (\ref{mix}).

-{\em Remark.} For other entanglement measures such as negativity \cite{vidal}, the theorem also holds.
 From the theorem we see that, if the rank of a mixed maximally entangled state $\rho$ of $d\otimes d'$ system is $k$, $d'$ must be greater or equal to $kd$.
 For the case $k=1$, $\rho$ becomes a maximally entangled pure state.
-It is also an evidence that there do not exist mixed maximally entangled states in $d\otimes d$ systems \cite{Cavaicanti}.
+It is also evident that there do not exist mixed maximally entangled states in $d\otimes d$ systems \cite{Cavaicanti}.

-\emph{Teleportation with mixed maximally entangled state.---} The mixed maximally entangled states can be used for quantum teleportation, one of the most important examples of quantum information processing, where an unknown quantum state is transferred form one place to another by local measurement on previously shared entanglement and classical communication between the sender and the receiver.
-Among entangled states, the pure maximally entangled state can perform faithful teleportation.
-Now we show that the mixed maximally entangled state in the above section can also be used as a perfect teleportation resource.